oicr-gsi/crosscheck_fingerprint_caller/README.md

 `LEFT_GROUP_VALUE` and `RIGHT_GROUP_VALUE` columns
 * batches: list of batches the library is in

-The mandatory fields, except merge_key and batches, are included in the output.
-Additional fields are allowed and will be added to the output.

 ### Ambiguous Range

-Ambiguous range is defined for each library design in a JSON file ([example](doc/ambiguous_lod_example.json)).
+Ambiguous range is defined for each library design pair in a JSON file ([example](doc/ambiguous_lod_example.json)).

 LOD calls outside the ambiguous range behave same as CrosscheckFingerprints.
 Libraries from the same donor are expected to have positive LOD and negative LOD if from different donors.
 If that expectation is broken, a swap is called.

-LOD within the ambiguous range is more permissive for calling matches.
+LOD within the ambiguous range is more permissive.
 Libraries with a positive LOD that don't match are not called as a swap.
-Libraries with a negative LOD that do match are not called as a swap and marked as a expected match.
+Libraries with a negative LOD that do match are marked as an expected match.

 ## Usage
 ```commandline